 All About Trucks Campers and Travel Trailers

-I will start with the most common question people, mostly newbies, ask: what exactly is the difference between truck campers and travel trailers?
+I will start with the most common question people, primarily newbies, ask: what exactly is the difference between truck campers and travel trailers?

-People usually can’t differentiate between them as they are quite similar.
+People usually can’t differentiate between them as they are pretty similar.

 However, there are some technical differences you should know about.
-I have discussed the features in detail, so you can figure out the differences and know what works best for you.
+I have discussed the features in detail so you can understand the differences and decide what works best for you.

 Truck Campers

-Did you know truck campers are the smallest available RV’s?
-They classify as cargo in most states.
-An average truck camper will cost around $60,000, having four to six sleepers and a height of up to 20 ft.
+Did you know truck campers are the smallest available RVs?
+They are classified as cargo in most states.
+An average truck camper will cost around $60,000, have four to six sleepers, and be up to 20 feet tall.

-- The slide outs make truck campers extremely user-friendly.
-You can use them to get some extra space and keep aside for convenient travel.
+- The slide-outs make truck campers extremely user-friendly.
+You can use them to get extra space and keep them aside for convenient travel.

-- Since truck campers classify as cargos in many states, you don’t have to pay a hefty registration and insurance cost
+- Since truck campers are classified as cargo in many states, you don’t have to pay a hefty registration and insurance cost

 - Truck campers have a good resale value.
-If you keep your camper up to the mark, you can get a good deal.
+You can get a good deal if you keep your camper up to the mark.

 - It feels more home-like because of the motorized mechanisms.
 You can very easily adjust the temperature inside the camp.
-And mind you, temperature regulation is necessary during extreme weather conditions.
+Mind you, temperature regulation is necessary during extreme weather conditions.

 - They are great for off-road traveling and rough terrains.